-When you’re looking to get a quality Razer laptop, but are looking for a more reasonable price, you are somewhat limited in terms of options.
-Therefore, we have compiled a list of the cheapest Razer laptops that can be obtained for a reasonably priced.
+Razer is a top brand with an extensive gamer-focused ecosystem of hardware, software, and services.
+Therefore, if you’re looking to get a good quality Razer laptop, but at a reasonable price, you are somewhat limited in terms of options.
+Therefore, we have compiled this list containing some of the cheapest Razer laptops that can be obtained for a lower price.

-These laptops are all well-built models that have proven to perform admirably.
-Below we have six cheap Razer laptop options that are all great in their own regard though which one you pick depends on your specific needs.
+These cheap Razer laptop deals are all well-built models that have proven to perform admirably and are all great in their own regard.
+Though which one you pick depends on your specific needs.

 - Six-core CPU